 Well, we have been attending to one conference after another, we ourselves have not been speakers, but we feel honored to have been invited to the Summit as listeners and get to know about all of the topics that have to do with strategies and efforts to reach world peace, because all are fundamental.

 And I think sometimes it is very important to be at the other side of the curtain, so you can observe what other people have to say.

 Brian, what is your impression about the Summit so far?

-During the Climate Change rally this morning, Joy had the chance to speak a little bit, an then there was this beautiful ceremony presided by Rigoberta Menchú, that we all participated in, it was quite moving and also, to see all those young people out there today, taking a stand against Climate Change, that’s what feeds our soul, and makes us do what we do.
+We participated in the Climate Change rally this morning and it included this beautiful ceremony presided by Rigoberta Menchú, it was quite moving and also, to see all those young people out there today, taking a stand against Climate Change, that’s what feeds our soul, and makes us do what we do.